olaolumcpaul/frontend-personal-project/README.md

 	•	Clean UI inspired by popular task management tools.
 	10. Local Storage Integration:
 	•	Tasks saved locally in the browser to persist across sessions without needing a server.

+3. Why This Stack?

+I chose React for its component-based architecture, which allows the app to be scalable and modular.
+The use of React Hooks simplifies state management without needing complex tools like Redux.
+For persistence, LocalStorage was ideal as it keeps user data on the client side without needing a backend.
+HTML and CSS were natural choices for structuring and styling the app, while JavaScript enhances interactivity.

+4. What I Enjoyed

+I enjoyed building dynamic user interfaces with React, especially using Hooks for state management.
+It was rewarding to see how components re-render based on state changes, making the app feel responsive and real-time.
+I also enjoyed the CSS aspect, where I could experiment with responsive design, ensuring the app worked smoothly on mobile and desktop.

+5. What I Found Challenging

+One challenge was implementing the LocalStorage feature, ensuring tasks persist after page reload while syncing them with React’s state.
+Another tricky part was designing a clean yet functional interface that adapts to various screen sizes, as responsiveness required careful thought with CSS Flexbox and Grid.

+6. Link to Netlify App - https://67117189cfdb12c2f4749afe--radiant-sfogliatella-2ca49d.netlify.app/